UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Fixed-rate plans offer price protection, while greener options provide carbon offsets, and reducing usage cuts both costs and emissions.

-Eco Edge: If your provider doesn’t offer a renewable natural gas plan, look for “Carbon Offset” add-ons or consider investing in a smart thermostat to reduce your overall consumption.
+Eco Edge: If your provider doesn’t offer a renewable natural gas plan, look for a carbon offset program or consider investing in a smart thermostat to easily reduce your overall energy consumption.

 Infographic showing a person choosing between Constellation (lower bills) and SCANA Energy (flexible payments).